 Founder and Director of the Brief Therapy Institute of Sydney.
 A psychologist with an international reputation in Solution-Focused Brief Therapy, Michael has consulted to counselling/therapy agencies and teams in Australia and overseas and has presented professional development workshops in North America, Europe & Southeast Asia.
-Michael is also Honorary Academic Associate in the Faculty of Education and Social Work at the University of Sydney for a number of years, where he was involved in the training of School Counsellors (educational psychologists) and has been a visiting international faculty member on the Masters of Special Education program at Fontys University in The Netherlands.
+Michael was also Honorary Academic Associate in the Faculty of Education and Social Work at the University of Sydney for a number of years, where he was involved in the training of School Counsellors (educational psychologists) and has been a visiting international faculty member on the Masters of Special Education program at Fontys University in The Netherlands.

 Michael has been a Consultant to the State of Georgia (USA) Department of Human Services on strength-based approaches to child and adolescent treatment, is an occasional consultant to the IFSO program (an intensive, in-home program, using Solution-Focused Brief Therapy with families with a child or adolescent with a disability, operated under the auspices of the Cerebral Palsy Alliance) and has been engaged to provide ongoing training and consultation in Solution- Focused Brief Therapy to Mental Health Services in a number of different health boards in New Zealand.

 Michael has had published a number of books and professional articles.
 His books Residential treatment: A co-operative, competency-based approach to program design (about "competency-based" approaches to adolescent treatment) and Creative Strategies for School Problems (both published by W. W. Norton & Co, New York) have been translated into German, French, Dutch, Arabic and Japanese.

 Michael has conducted more than 500 professional training workshops and is widely sought after as a speaker and trainer.
 He has been an invited keynote/plenary speaker at the Queensland Child Protection Conference, the 2nd and 3rd Australian Family Strengths Conferences, the European Brief Therapy Conference, the Queensland Guidance and Counselling Association Conference, the Victorian Child Protection Practice Conference, the Singapore Solution Focused Symposium 2009, and others.
 Most recently, he was an invited keynote speaker at the International Training Conference in Brief Psychotherapies in Calicut, India in 2017.